 This allows the machine to pivot and makes it so much easier for you to move around.
 The ball also contains the motor and keeps it stable.
 Another benefit of this design is that it reduces noise.

 Some models even take it a step further by using self-correcting technology.
 This means that they will automatically balance themselves, which prevents the machine from falling over.

-Dyson vacuums clean by sucking air through two layers of cones, and it works because of centrifugal force.
+Dyson vacuums clean by sucking air through two layers of cones using centrifugal force.
 Cyclone technology uses three main steps.

-And finally, the air moves into the cones, where the force of air from two different directions, drops the last of the dust into the bin.
+Finally, the air moves into the cones, where the force of air from two different directions drops the last of the dust into the bin.

 This technology traps dirt by preventing blow-back from your machine.
 The comprehensive cleaning, filters, and dust-trapping leave your air cleaner, fresher and allergen-free.